iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/debugging.rst

 you should see that the **Run Panel** opens at the bottom of the window:

 .. image:: ../../../img/egm722/debug/run_error.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the pycharm window with the run panel opened

-This is where anything printed to the screen by your script will show, including all error messages.
-In fact, you should see an error message already:
+|br| This is where anything printed to the screen by your script will show, including all error messages.
+In fact, you
+should see an error message already:

 .. code-block:: sh